| The American Dream - What is the American Dream? First, the expanse of the American continent, the

 guarantee) for anyone, regardless of race, color or creed the ability

-an education.
-Add manners, skill with people, good speaking and
+first rate education.
+Add good manners, skill talking with people, good

 communication skills, and you have the requisite skills you will need